-The business has been family run since the beginning, with Rolf's dad helping out with smaller sewing jobs and Rolf's sons who started working in the shop ten years ago.
-Today it's only the sons, Michael and Björn, who have been working in the store since Rolf started a new shop in Höllviken.
+The business has since the beginning been family run, with Rolf's dad helping out with smaller sewing jobs and Rolf's sons who started working in the shop ten years ago.
+Today it's only the sons, Michael and Björn, who works in the store since Rolf started a new shop in Höllviken.
 Both of the sons agree that the family bonds and the passion for the craft are a blessing and the most important thing about running their business.

 When Michael, Björn's brother, answered this question he said that It was mainly because he thinks they have the best shoes on the market.
 He also adds that he likes the fact that it is a family owned company.
 It gives business some heart and soul and it shows in their product, says Michael.